antonkw/minimal-mistakes/_posts/2022-04-20-Dependency-management-in-Scala.md

     1. Dependency rejection.
     2. Dependencies as function parameters.
     3. The notion of the context for a function.
-3. Tooling and approached.
+3. Tooling and approaches.
 Reader and friends.
     1. Reader monad.
     2. Dependency as API detail.
     3. Making unique contexts is not simple.
-    4. ZIO ZLayers.
+    4. ZIO ZLayer.
     5. Monad transformers (ToFu).

 ## Dead patterns